Dual Purpose Dogs

 There are many reviews regarding why there has been seen to be an increase in canine cancers and general allergy related conditions,

 so we advise everyone to take some time to browse through such, then work out what, if anything, rings true to you and what changes, if any, you are able to put in place to aid your dog's lifetime health.

 Ailments generally tend to involve 'inflammation' and a major contributing factor to this is 'toxic load'.

 Why are toxins getting in our dog's bodies?
 Well, there are several reported contributing factors to this:

-Diet - manufactured feed is said to increase daily toxic load
+Diet - does manufactured feed increase daily toxic load?

 Having ourselves read review after review of what is thought to be the best way to feed our domestic dogs